 It is no secret that I LOVE Christmas!
-And living in a beautiful place like Colorado really helps me get into the spirit of the holidays.
+Living in a beautiful place like Colorado really helps me get into the spirit of the holidays.
 Not only do we have some great sweater weather and snow, there are so many fun Colorado Christmas activities to get you in a festive mood – many of which are just a short drive from Denver.

 1. Spend a Day in Georgetown